The water tank stands tall over Eloy, which over the decades evolved from Cotton City to Football City. (Photo by Andrew Lwowski/Cronkite News)

 Current Santa Cruz coach Thomas Cortez understands the history behind the city and its football program as an alumnus and resident himself.

-Heading into his first season, Cortez plans on distilling the same discipline and pride that built the program decades ago.
+Heading into his first season, Cortez plans to instill the same discipline and pride that built the program decades ago.

 “The kids learn to win every day and winning is not just winning on the football field,” he said, “but winning in the classroom or whatever you’re doing at that moment.
 Hopefully we develop some great men and along the way we develop some great athletes.”